openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 Basically 3 Types of Information are registered as Properties

 * Informations regarding your Dealer with Address and Phone Number
-* Which services are available or not available
+* Which services are available / not available
 * Vehicle Properties like Color, Model Type, Drive Train and Construction Year

 ## Discovery